 SSRN Author Page

-Dean Brauch has taught Christian Foundations of Law, International Human Rights, Civil Liberties and National Security, Civil Procedure, Appellate Advocacy, and other courses.
+Professor Brauch has taught International Human Rights; Foundations of Law; Torts; International Criminal Law; Negotiations; Human Rights; Civil Liberties; National Security; and other courses.

-He helped create the law school's Center for Global Justice, Human Rights, and the Rule of Law, and he has served as director of Regent's Summer Program in International Law and Human Rights in Strasbourg, France.
+Much of his teaching, student mentoring, and writing is in the area of human rights and the rule of law.
+He helped create the school's Center for Global Justice, Human Rights, and the Rule of Law in 2010, and he now serves as its executive director.
+He has written several articles and a soon to be released book devoted to global justice themes.
+For many years he served as director of Regent's Summer Program in International Law and Human Rights in Strasbourg, France.

-Prior to teaching, Dean Brauch served as a law clerk for Justice William Callow of the Wisconsin Supreme Court and then worked five years as an associate with the Milwaukee law firm Quarles & Brady, where he specialized in commercial litigation.
+Prior to teaching, Professor Brauch served as a law clerk for Justice William Callow of the Wisconsin Supreme Court and then worked five years as an associate with Milwaukee law firm Quarles & Brady, where he specialized in commercial litigation.

 International Human Rights, Civil Procedure, Common Law, Appellate Advocacy, Criminal Law